dalhundal/sky-remote-web/README.md

 Web interface for sending remote control commands to a Sky TV box.

-It is basic and ugly, but functional.
+It is basic and *was* ugly, but functional.

 #### Usage